 Real estate buying power is determined by more than the price of a property and a buyers’ available finance.
 Mortgage interest rates play an integral role in a buyer’s purchasing power.
 The interest rate that you secure for your home loan will greatly determine your buying power.

 To sum it up simply, buying power is the amount of home you can buy for the budget you have to spend.
 Buying power is conversely affected by the rise and fall of mortgage interest rates.
 As rates increase, buying power decreases.
 As rates decrease, then buying power increases.
+Since mortgage interest rates are still at an all-time low with expectations that they will begin to regularly increase, it’s important for aspiring homeowners to take steps to buy a home sooner rather than later.

 Mortgage Interest Rates